Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Parameter fit with higher-order harmonics

 The transmon Hamiltonian for a multiharmonic Josephson potential is given by \cref{eq:H_transmon_main} in the main text.
 It has been shown that higher-order harmonics, $E_{Jm}$ for $m>1$, must be considered to accurately describe the energies and charge dispersion of the transmon states beyond the qubit subspace~\cite{Willsch2024higherharmonics}.

 The parameters $(E_C,E_{J1},E_{J2},E_{J3},g,\omega_r)$ of \cref{eq:H_transmon_resonator} for device B are fitted to spectroscopy data by minimizing the loss function

 using the Sequential Least Squares Programming optimization algorithm.
 Here, the $\omega_{0i}$ are the qubit transition frequencies between states $0$ and $i$, and $\omega_{r,i}$ is the pulled resonator frequency corresponding to transmon state $i$.
 The model frequencies, $\omega_{0i}^{\mathrm{model}}$ and $\omega_{r,i}^{\mathrm{model}}$, are obtained from numerical diagonalization of \cref{eq:H_transmon_resonator}.
-The experimental qubit transition frequencies, $\omega^{\mathrm{exp}}_{0i}$, are measured in a Ramsey experiment at $n_g = 0$, in which transition frequencies of both parity are probed due to rapid quasiparticle tunneling events.
-The experimental pulled resonator frequencies, $\omega^{\mathrm{exp}}_{r,i}$, are measured from the resonator response.
+The experimental qubit transition frequencies, $\omega^{\mathrm{exp}}_{0i}$, \bd{are measured in a Ramsey experiment where we set $n_g=0$.
+Because of rapid quasiparticle tunneling events, the Ramsey signal contains the qubit frequencies for $n_g=0$ and $n_g=0.5$, both of which are included in the loss function.
+However, note that we only include the transition frequency $\omega_{10}$ at $n_g=0$ because of its negligible charge dispersion.} The experimental pulled resonator frequencies, $\omega^{\mathrm{exp}}_{r,i}$, are measured from the resonator response.
 The factor $1/i$ ensures that a larger weight is given to transitions involving lower-energy transmon states, since the quantities $\omega_{0i}^{\mathrm{exp}}/i$ are all roughly measured to a precision of $\sim\SI{0.1}{MHz}$.
-Note that we only include the transition frequency $\omega_{10}$ at $n_g=0$ in the cost function, owing to its negligible charge dispersion.
-To avoid overfitting, harmonics $E_{Jm}$ of order $m \geq 4$ are set to zero, ensuring that the number of fitted parameters remains smaller than the number of measured frequencies.
+To avoid overfitting \bd{the multiharmonic model}, harmonics $E_{Jm}$ of order $m \geq 4$ are set to zero, ensuring that the number of fitted parameters remains smaller than the number of measured frequencies. \bd{For a similar reason, only the first and second transmon transitions are included in the loss function when fitting the conventional single-harmonic model.}

 The resulting fit parameters are shown in \Cref{tab:parameters}.
 The first row presents the parameters fitted to the multiharmonic model.
 The rapid decay of the Josephson energies with increasing index $m$ justifies the approximation of neglecting harmonics with $m \ge 4$.
 The second row presents the parameters fitted to the conventional single-harmonic transmon model.
-Significant differences in the fit parameters are observed between the two models, notably a change in $E_J/E_C$ from 40.2 to 43.5.
+Significant differences in the fit parameters are observed between the two models, notably a change in $E_J/E_C$ from 40.2 to 43.5. \begin{supptable*} \end{supptable*}